How to read a camera histogram and why it’s not perfect

 The thing is though, if you’re using it properly, you’ll know that you can’t rely on it entirely.

-You need to observe the scene and make a decision too, because you know more than the histogram about what you’re shooting.
+You need to observe the scene and make a decision too, because you know more than the histogram about what you’re photographing.

 About the photography histogram

-So let’s have a quick look at the histogram, because it is actually a very simple tool to read.
-I’ll break it down into a few good questions…
+So it’ll help your photography to know about the histogram and it’s actually a very simple tool to read.
+I’ll break it down into…

 Let’s get started…